krefting-it/APP-Installer-Easy/README.md

 # Download and Use

-Download the Programm over [APP Installer Easy](https://appinstallereasy.netlify.app)
+Download and Use the Programm over [APP Installer Easy](https://appinstallereasy.netlify.app)

 ## Before you can Download the APK